HOTFLoc++: End-to-End Hierarchical LiDAR Place Recognition, Re-Ranking, and 6-DoF Metric Localisation in Forests: Method

 \subsubsection{Coarse-to-Fine Registration}

-To train our coarse-to-fine registration head, we employ a second training substep after computing and backpropagating the losses for PR and re-ranking.
-This frees up GPU memory from intermediate activations and gradients, allowing for larger batch sizes.
-In this substep, we sample pairs of overlapping point clouds, omitting negatives as they are not required for training metric localisation.
+To train our coarse-to-fine registration head, we employ a second training substep after computing and backpropagating the PR and re-ranking losses.
+In this substep, we sample pairs of overlapping point clouds.
 We utilise two loss functions to jointly optimise the quality of both coarse and fine correspondences.